 Wrap the Mummy

-We've often used this game in classroom parties, and it's always a hit.
-Divide the children into groups of three to five kids.
-Select one child in each group to be a mummy.
-Then give the other children a roll of toilet paper or crepe paper.
-Instruct them to wrap the mummy with the paper, leaving the eyes, nose, and mouth uncovered.
+Often used during classroom parties, this easy game is always a bit hit.
+To play, start by dividing children into groups of three to five kids.
+In each group, select one child to act as a "mummy," and give the others a roll or two of toilet paper or white crepe paper.
+Instruct the children to wrap the mummy with the paper, leaving the eyes, nose, and mouth uncovered.
 The first group to be done with their roll of paper wins.

 Halloween Freeze Dance

 Make the Zombies Laugh

-To play this next game, have all the children to lie still on the floor like a zombie.
-Select one child to be "it."
+To play this next game, have all the children lie still on the floor like zombies, selecting one child to stay standing and be "it."
 That child's job is to make the other children laugh.
 "It" can make funny faces, dance, act silly, whatever inspires him or her.
 Once a "zombie" laughs, he or she can join "it" in attempting to make the group laugh.
 Whoever holds out the longest without laughing is the winner.

 Pass the Pumpkin

-This game is a variation on "hot potato."
-Seat the kids on the floor in a circle.
-Give them a small pumpkin to pass around.
+Think of this next game as a festive variation on "hot potato."
+Seat the kids on the floor in a circle and give them a small pumpkin to pass around.
 Play Halloween party music as they pass the pumpkin, and periodically stop the music.
-Whoever is holding the pumpkin when the music stops is out, and the game continues until one person is left with the pumpkin.
+Whoever is holding the pumpkin when the music stops is out, and the game continues until just one person is left with the pumpkin.

 Pin the Nose on the Pumpkin